-We issue American Heart Association CPR/AED, First Aid, and Basic Life Support certifications to University of Colorado students, faculty, staff, alumni, and the Boulder community for FREE.
+We issue American Heart Association CPR/AED, First Aid, and Basic Life Support certifications to University of Colorado students, faculty, staff, alumni, and the Boulder community for a small fee.
 To sign up for classes, please visit the CPR, First Aid & BLS Classes tab or by clicking here.
 Click on a day to register.

 Interested in holding a class for your group?
 Please contact Audrey with questions.